Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Abstract

 \section{Abstract}

-Convolutional neural networks may perform poorly when the test and train data are from different domains.
+Convolutional neural networks typically perform poorly when the test (target domain) and training (source domain) data have significantly different distributions.
 While this problem can be mitigated by using the target domain data to align the source and target domain feature representations, the target domain data may be unavailable due to privacy concerns.
-Consequently, there is a need for methods that generalize well without access to target domain data during training.
-In this work, we propose an adversarial hallucination approach, which combines a class-wise hallucination module and a semantic segmentation module.
-Since the segmentation performance varies across different classes, we design a semantic-conditioned style hallucination layer to adaptively stylize each class.
-The classwise stylization parameters are generated from the semantic knowledge in the segmentation probability maps of the source domain image.
-Both modules compete adversarially, with the hallucination module generating increasingly 'difficult' style images to challenge the segmentation module.
-In response, the segmentation module improves its performance as it is trained with generated samples at an appropriate class-wise difficulty level.
-Experiments on state of the art domain adaptation work demonstrate the efficacy of our proposed method when no target domain data are available for training.
+Consequently, there is a need for methods that generalize well despite restricted access to target domain data during training.
+In this work, we propose an adversarial semantic hallucination approach (ASH), which combines a class-conditioned hallucination module and a semantic segmentation module.
+Since the segmentation performance varies across different classes, we design a semantic-conditioned style hallucination module to generate affine transformation parameters from semantic information in the segmentation probability maps of the source domain image.
+Unlike previous adaptation approaches, which treat all classes equally, ASH considers the class-wise differences.
+The segmentation module and the hallucination module compete adversarially, with the hallucination module generating increasingly ``difficult" stylized images to challenge the segmentation module.
+In response, the segmentation module improves as it is trained with generated samples at an appropriate class-wise difficulty level.
+Our results on the Cityscapes and Mapillary benchmark datasets show that our method is competitive with state of the art work.
+Code is made available at \url{https://github.com/gabriel-tjio/ASH}.